SFO: Learning PDE Operators via Spectral Filtering: Empirical Evaluation

 \subsection{Experimental Setup}

-Experiments were conducted on an NVIDIA A30 PCIe GPU.
-Following \cite{koren2025svd}, we trained each model for 500 epochs (200 for Shallow Water).
-Each dataset of input-solution pairs $\{(a_j,u_j)\}_{j=1}^N$ was split into 90\% training and 10\% held-out data for validation/testing.
-We optimized the mean $L_2$ relative error in Eq.~\ref{eq:mean_l2_rel_err} using the \textsc{Adam} optimizer with learning rate $10^{-3}$.
-All time steps were learned jointly.
+Following \cite{li2020fourier}, we train all models using a unified protocol: 500 epochs (200 for Shallow Water), a 90\%/10\% train--validation split, and the \textsc{Adam} optimizer with learning rate $10^{-3}$.
+Model selection is performed based on validation performance, and all time steps are learned jointly.

-\textbf{Hyperparameter Tuning.} App~\ref{app:hyper} lists the selected hyperparameters.
-For SFO, we tune only the method-specific hyperparameters: the rank $L$ (number of Hilbert modes) and the lifting dimension $d$ (mapping $a$ to $v$).
+\textbf{Hyperparameter Tuning.} App.~\ref{app:hyper} lists the selected hyperparameters.
+For SFO, we tune only the rank $L$ (number of USB modes) and the lifting dimension $d$.
 We use $\sigma=\mathrm{gelu}$ and $T=4$ operator layers, following \cite{koren2025svd}.
+We perform a grid search over $L\in\{16,20\}$ and $d\in\{32,64,128\}$.
+We restrict $L$ to $\{16,20\}$ as the USB spectrum decays rapidly and performance saturates around $L\approx 20$.
+Fig.~\ref{fig:loss-vs-l} and Table~\ref{tab:d_sweep_testloss} report ablations over $L$ and $d$.